hoanganh1999/CourseWork2021-SecondTerm/LearningJournal.md

 ## 13/3/2021
 I managed to finish both scripts(MakeSomeNoise,WaterPlaneGen), I tried to put in work together in unity, but it didn't work at first and it gave me a red error.
 This was because I didn't add a Mesh Filter component and a Mesh Renderer component.
-I managed to fix this error by adding these 2 components in my empty object.
+I managed to fix this error by adding these 2 components to my empty object.

 ## 15/3/2021
 I had a problem when I was making my first package which was the Character Movement package.
 The problem was that I made a variable for the Character Controller but I didn't add a Character Controller to the object and it didn't let me start the game when I clicked play.
 I fixed this problem by adding a Character Controller to the game object.